danielbchen/ftp-did/README.md

-# ftp-did
-A difference-in-differences analysis of Florida's Family Transition Program.
+# A Difference-in-Differences Analysis of Florida's Family Transition Program